Do Go On - 369 - The Night Witches

 Dave and I did a big day of recording recently.

-What do podcasters do?
+What a podcast do we do?

-Plumbing the Death Star?
+Plumbing the Death Star.

 Yep.